 - restlessness and

-Vet treatment: Bloat is an emergency and dogs should see a vet as soon as possible.
+Vet treatment: Bloat is an emergency, and dogs should see a vet immediately.

 7. Other diseases